tatakae-game/docs/technical/java.md

 The `starter module` is here to route to the appropriate environment at the launch of the application.

-In case of any argument while launching the application, the starter will launch the GUI version.
+In case of any argument on launching the application, the starter will launch the GUI version.
 Otherwise, the starter will launch the CLI version.

 ## Plugin manager